-In the case of this, it depends on the situation.
-If you drive along with the high speeds the rear wheel will steer in the same direction as the front wheel with a low degree of turn.
-This helps in changing lanes, cause it is more of shifting than turn and correcting the wheel angle.
+In this case of this, it depends on the situation.
+If you drive along at high speeds the rear wheel will steer in the same direction as the front wheel with a low degree of turn.
+This helps in changing lanes, cause it is more of shifting than turning and correcting the wheel angle.

 This cannot be done at high speeds because there will be stability issues.
 Here the computer comes into play that manages the rear-wheel steering according to the situation.
 This system also helps while hard braking, the rear tyres toe-in to generate more braking power and stabilize the vehicle.

 You can see this system in a lot of high-end cars, and sports cars.
 In India, we do not have any Indian cars with an All-Wheel Steering system.
 I think Indian manufacturers should include them, as this would help people drive much more easily.

 - Better handling at higher speeds

 - Easy to park your vehicle

 Hope this article helps you understand better what is all-wheel steering and how it works